Bring the life back to all metals

 Most of you reading this article are interested in polishing wheels and other components that are not used daily for commercial purposes.
 Below are some easy steps to obtain excellent results when polishing these aluminum components found on many vehicles.

-- Apply Metal Boost to the surface and gently work back and forth with a microfiber towel.
-If you need more “cut” a terry towel can be used which will aid a more aggressive polishing method due to the cotton fibers.
+Apply Metal Boost to the surface and gently work back and forth with a microfiber towel.
+If you need more “cut,” a terry towel can be used, which will aid a more aggressive polishing method due to the cotton fibers.

-- Remove remaining residue with a soft microfiber cloth.
+Remove remaining residue with a soft microfiber cloth.
 Using a detail spray such as Wipe Away can help you remove any excess Metal Boost.
 Most users typically apply too much product and then have a thicker layer of residue left on the surface.
 More is not always better.

-We advise against trying to polish aluminum surfaces that are rather large and/or used for commercial use.
-This type of aluminum polishing is for the dedicated professional that is familiar with using Airway\ wheels, rogue bars and operating a grinder at speeds up to 6,000 RPM.
-Accent pieces and wheel polishing can be typically completed by your professional detailer.
+We advise against trying to polish aluminum surfaces that are relatively large and used for commercial use.
+This type of aluminum polishing is for the dedicated professional familiar with Airway wheels, rogue bars, and operating a grinder at speeds up to 6,000 RPM.
+Your professional detailer can typically complete accent pieces and wheel polishing.

 The type of towel will change your outcome.
 A terry towel provides tremendous cutting capabilities, while a soft microfiber towel will provide excellent application and removal of polish on maintained metal surfaces.